All Sports for Schools athletes have represented Great Britain at the highest level in various Olympic disciplines.

 Jack was due to become a professional footballer until an unprovoked assault led to him suffering brain damage.

-Jack will be captain of the CP Team at the Paralympic Games in Rio 2016.
+Jack captained the CP Team at the Paralympic Games in Rio 2016.

 Jack's motto is "It matters not how many times you fall down, what matters most is how many times you rise"

 Jade is a GB Long Jumper and is the Scottish record holder.
 She has competed at the 2014 Commonwealth Games and 2016 Scottish National Championships.

 Jade broke the Scottish national women's long jump record almost 40 years after the original record had been made!